 As lion’s mane doesn’t contain psilocybin or other psychoactive compounds, there is no risk of you getting high from consuming these medicinal mushrooms.

 Does lion's mane increase testosterone?

 Yes, lion’s mane seems to increase testosterone levels, especially in people who naturally have lower levels of testosterone.
-Many adaptogenic mushrooms have the potential to improve testosterone levels in the body, which could lead to muscle growth and an increase in overall energy.
+Many medicinal mushrooms have the potential to improve testosterone levels in the body, which could lead to muscle growth and an increase in overall energy.